Alcohol Abuse and Alcoholism (cont.)

 Alcohol, especially when consumed in excess, can affect teens, women, men, and the elderly quite differently.
 Women and the elderly tend to have higher blood concentrations of alcohol compared to men and younger individuals who drink the same amount.
 Alcoholic women are more at risk for developing cirrhosis of the liver and heart and nerve damage at a faster rate than alcohol-dependent men.
 Interestingly, men and women seem to have similar learning and memory problems as the result of excessive alcohol intake, but again, women tend to develop those problems twice as fast as men.

 Elderly people who drink excessively are at risk for having more serious illnesses, doctor visits, and symptoms of depression, with less life satisfaction and smaller social support networks compared to senior citizens who have never consumed alcohol.
-While binge drinking is often thought to be a symptom of young people, an often unknown, uncommon fact is that a significant percentage of middle-aged and elderly individuals also engage in binge drinking.
+While binge drinking is often thought to be a symptom of young people, an often unknown fact is that a significant percentage of middle-aged and elderly individuals also engage in binge drinking.
 This behavior increases the risk for driving drunk, no matter what the age.
+That, in turn, puts the individual at risk for being arrested for driving under the influence (DUI) of alcohol.

 Teenagers who consume alcohol excessively have been found to be at risk for abnormal organ development as the possible result of the hormonal abnormalities caused by alcohol.
 This is particularly a risk to their developing reproductive system.
 Just a few of the other many dangerous effects of alcohol abuse and alcoholism in teenagers include the following: